-Effects of proposal on the conservation objectives of the SPAs

-Conservation objective Proposal Conclusion Distribution of the species within site The development would have no effect of the distribution of capercaillie within any of the SPAs, because it is too far away from them.
-No impact on the integrity of the site for this objective.
-Distribution and extent of habitats supporting the species There would be no change in the distribution and extent of habitats supporting the species because there would be no actions affecting habitat.
-No impact on the integrity of the site for this objective.
-Structure, function and supporting processes of habitats supporting the species There would be no change in the structure, function and supporting processes of the pine woodland, because the development is a distance away from the sites, and there would be no indirect effects.
-No impact on the integrity of the site for this objective.
-No significant disturbance of the species Disturbance is considered below.
+Effects of proposal on the conservation objectives of the five SPAs affected. species in each Distribution and extent of habitats supporting the species There would be no change in the distribution and extent of habitats within the SPAs, because the development is a distance away from the sites, there would be no direct or indirect effects.
+Site is maintained.
+Objective will be maintained.
+Structure, function and supporting processes of habitats supporting the species There would be no change in the structure, function and supporting processes of the pine woodland in the SPAs, because the development is a distance away from the sites, and there would be no direct or indirect effects.
+Objective will be maintained.
+No significant disturbance of the species Capercaillie are likely to be disturbed by this proposal.
+These capercaillie are part of the Strathspey meta-population that includes the SPAs.
+Given the proximity to the SPAs, some of the birds present at any time in Baddengorm are likely to be part of the populations within the SPAs.
+Disturbance is considered further below.
 See below.
-Population of the species as viable component of the site This depends partly on the indirect effects of disturbance.
-This is considered below.
-See below.
+Population of the species This depends on the indirect effects Objective will be as viable component of the sites of disturbance.
+This is considered below. met if the previous objective is met.